 Ishasha Plains Queen Elizabeth National Park.

 Best Time for Wildlife Viewing

-Queen Elizabeth National Park Scenery
+Queen Elizabeth National Park is divided into five sections:

 Weather & Climate